Seirdy/seirdy.one/content/about/index.md

 I used to have the Matrix ID `@seirdy:envs.net`.
 I sometimes use `@seirdy:fairydust.space` for technical reasons (seirdy.one runs a Conduit server but certain features only work in Synapse rooms).

+If you want to follow me on the Fediverse, [read my Fediverse greeting first](../fediverse-greeting/)

 <small>Poggies</small>

 </div>